mariusbancila/stduuid/paper.md

 ### Swapping

-Both member and non-member swap functions including a `std::swap<>` specialization that enable the swapping of `uuid` values.
+Both member and non-member `swap()` functions are available to perform the swapping of `uuid` values.

 ```
 uuid empty;